-See what we captured this week.
+See what we captured this week in the Park Cities.
 Staff photos are available for purchase.
 Please e-mail email@example.com or call 214-523-5256.

 Scots tennis players and golfers competed in Austin winning titles and breaking records on April 30.
 The Scots boys 'Blue' golf team finished first and the 'Gold' team finished eighth.
 After missing state last year, the Lady Scots golf team finished eighth.
 In tennis, HP tied a school record for the most victories at state by winning girls singles, boys doubles, girls doubles, and mixed doubles.
 And two of the finals - girls doubles and mixed doubles - were Scots vs. Scots.
 (Staff Photos: Chris McGathey)

 With pomp, circumstance, and deference to recent history, former presidents, first ladies, dignitaries, and members of the public gathered to celebrate the opening of the Bush library on Thursday, April 25.
 Protesters gathered on the other side of Central before and during the ceremony.
 Press got an inside look at the center on Wednesday.
 (Staff Photos: Allison Slomowitz and Chris McGathey)

 Despite unseasonably chilly temperatures, fashion-lovers from near and far donned their finest chapeaus on April 11.
 The event raised money for A Woman's Garden, the 1.8-acre oasis maintained by the Woman's Council of the Dallas Arboretum.
 Hats were full to the brim with every prop imaginable, ranging from bejeweled elephants to a Swarovski-encrusted Barbie doll to a moving merry-go-round complete with sparkly teacups.
 (Staff Photos: Chris McGathey)